EcoDynIZW/Sollmann_2024_PCJ/README.md

 *Summarize secr sim all scenarios.R*: R code to summarize SCR simulation output and create main Figure 1 and some appendix figures

+*Helper functions.txt*: R code for two functions, to calculate distances between two sets of coordinates (e2dist) and to generate correlated variables (spcov2)

 ## Sharing/Access information